What is a dental filling?

 A dental filling is a procedure used to fill a hole, or cavity, in a tooth.
 You may need a filling if you have tooth decay or if the structure of the tooth is lost due to trauma.
 These problems may be found when you have a dental x-ray.

 What types of filling are there?

 Amalgam has been used for more than 150 years.
 It is a mixture of metals, including silver, copper, tin, mercury and zinc, and is a very strong filling material.
 Although exposure to mercury can be toxic, amalgam is safe and effective to use for most people.
 The Australian Dental Association continues to support the use of amalgam fillings.
-However, they suggest minimising their use in pregnant or breastfeeding women, by children and by people with kidney disease.
+However, they suggest minimising their use in pregnant or breastfeeding women, children and in people with kidney disease.

-Glass-ionomer cement can also be matched to your tooth colour, but it might not last as long as composite resin.
+Glass-ionomer cement can also be matched to tooth colour, but it might not last as long as composite resin.
 It is usually used in areas where there is not much biting force and on baby teeth.

 Gold and porcelain fillings